News

 One recent example was very public.
 A local newspaper owner published an article that said a competitor’s newsprint was environmentally dodgy.
 What he failed to consider was that the print process was the same as for his own paper.

-The competitor didn’t enagge in the argument, but their printer did.
-It resulted in a correction and aplolgy.
+The competitor didn’t engage in the argument, but their printer did.
+It resulted in a correction and apology.

 If you are going to compete, do it on the basis of what you do best.
-Promote your postive points of difference, not what a rival might do badly.
+Promote your positive points of difference, not what a rival might do badly.

 Customers don’t like smart alecs.